telerik/document-processing-docs/libraries/radpdfprocessing/sdk-examples.md

 	* The third approach inserts a black and white image using EncodedImageData class.
 This allows you to achieve maximum lossless compression by exporting the image data with BitsPerComponent equal to 1 and FlateDecode filter.
 As the encoded image data is exported as it is, the PdfFormatProvider.ExportSettings.ImageQuality value is ignored in this case as well.

 * [__Export UI Element__](https://github.com/telerik/xaml-sdk/tree/master/PdfProcessing/ExportUIElement): ﻿In this sample is demonstrated how you can use the RadPdfProcessing library to export UI elements to PDF.
 The example uses the [UIElement class](https://msdn.microsoft.com/en-us/library/system.windows.uielement(v=vs.110).aspx), which is specific for the WPF platform.

->You can also check the [SDK Samples Browser](%slug sdk-samples-browser%) that provides a more convenient approach in exploring and executing the examples in the Telerik XAML SDK repository.
-The SDK Samples Browser application is available for download from [this link](http://demos.telerik.com/xaml-sdkbrowser/).